Detailed admission requirements can be found under each entry route page:Direct Entry Transfer Degree-holder

 The provision of academic accommodations is based on a balance of rights and shared responsibilities, and, as such, reflects the responsibilities and obligations of students with disabilities, course instructors, staff, and practicum supervisors for the provision of academic accommodation and the ongoing development of an accessible learning environment.

 Graduates of the University of Calgary (BN Program) seeking RN licensure outside of Canada must begin the process by contacting the appropriate licensing agency, for the jurisdiction where they wish to practice, for information including the steps/forms/process required.
-Once you have identified the appropriate agency/process/forms, you will also need to request an official University of Calgary transcript.
+Once you have identified the appropriate agency/process/forms, please send those documents to firstname.lastname@example.org.

 - Please ensure that you carefully complete and sign all sections of the forms required as the applicant/student; failure to do so will result in a delay in the process.